Avishek8136/ECO-Guard/README.md

 ## Project Showcase

-We had the privilege of presenting "The Eco-sense-(Ai)Nator" at the "UNLEASHING THE IMPACT OF SDG IN REAL WORLD APPLICATION OF ENERGY AND AI" expo and poster presentation hosted by the School of Computing and School of Engineering at Amrita Vishwa Vidyapeetham, Kollam, India, on August 17th, 2023.
+We had the privilege of presenting "The ECO-Guard" at the "UNLEASHING THE IMPACT OF SDG IN REAL WORLD APPLICATION OF ENERGY AND AI" expo and poster presentation hosted by the School of Computing and School of Engineering at Amrita Vishwa Vidyapeetham, Kollam, India, on August 17th, 2023.

 ## Acknowledgments